melaniedube/melaniedube.github.io/README.md

 # Melanie Dube's Webpage
 This is a page where I'll share some information about myself and the work I am doing in Biostatistics/Bioinformatics.
-So faqr, I have done some analysis of data on penguins, as well as data on volcanic eruptions.
+So far, I have done some analysis of data on penguins, as well as data on volcanic eruptions.